DecisionsDev/odm-docker-kubernetes/platform/eks/README-NGINX.md

 ## Track ODM usage with the IBM License Service with NGINX Ingress Controller

-Install the IBM License Service following a. section of [Track ODM usage with the IBM License Service](README.md#7-track-odm-usage-with-the-ibm-license-service) step of the documentation.
+Install the IBM License Service following 7a. section of [Track ODM usage with the IBM License Service](README.md#7-track-odm-usage-with-the-ibm-license-service) step of the documentation.

 To create the IBM Licensing instance using NGINX, get the [licensing-instance-nginx.yaml](./licensing-instance-nginx.yaml) file and run the command: